 With Iconosquare, you can measure the impressions and reach of your Facebook and Instagram posts and stories.

 You also get to see when your customers are mostly online, so you can put out content only when they are most likely to engage with it.
 Making it a competitive social media analytics tool option.

 Iconosquare also lets you monitor comments and respond to them, after which you can tick them as read so everything remains organized.

-Con: The software does not separate paid and organic posts analytics.
+Con: The software does not separate paid and organic post analytics.